 Again, I strongly encourage purchasing your books on your computer or mobile phone rather than trying to use the app on the Delphin to search for new books.
 It is far easier to click that download button from your cloud library than have to search for a book, find the right one, and then purchase it on a screen the size of a saltine.
 Audible is an Amazon company and a subscription is 14.95/month after 30 days.
 As an added plus you receive one credit a month that can be used to purchase any book in the Audible store.

-All these apps can be downloaded through the secure Amazon Underground App.
-You will have the option to download all of the apps I listed previously through the Music Links app.
-The Music Links app is a preinstalled app on every Delphin.
-This app links to the Amazon Underground app which is a prerequisite for downloading the other audio apps.
-Once the Amazon Underground App is downloaded you can use the Music Links app to access and download all the aforementioned audio apps.
+All these apps can be downloaded through the secure Amazon Appstore.
+You will have the option to download all of the apps I listed previously through the Get Apps app.
+The Get Apps app is a preinstalled app on every Delphin.
+This app links to the Amazon Appstore which is a prerequisite for downloading the other audio apps.
+Once the Amazon Appstore is downloaded, you can use the Get Apps app to access and download all the aforementioned audio apps.

 Delphin’s Built-In Music Player

-The Delphin has the ability to hold music on it much like any other device.
-Connect it to the computer and then drag and drop files like you would on a flash drive.
+The Delphin has the ability to hold music on it much like any other device with built-in storage.
+Connect the Delphin to the computer and then drag and drop files like you would on a flash drive.
 I have a lot of music on my computer.
 With all the available space on the Delphin, it seemed like a waste to not put it on my device.
 The amount of free space on the Delphin will ultimately depend on how many apps you have downloaded and how much space those apps take up.
 As a general rule, the Delphin hold 125-250 songs per 1 available gigabyte, meaning you could easily hold over 500 songs, possibly more than 1000.
-The Delphin is really easy to transfer files to and the built in Android music player on the Delphin is easy to navigate, fits well on the screen, and allows me to listen to my music sans subscription service.
+The Delphin is really easy to transfer files to and the built in music player on the Delphin is easy to navigate, fits well on the screen, and allows me to listen to my music without a subscription service.

 Syncing the Delphin with your PC

-To install music from your computer to the Delphin simply connect the device using the included charging cable to your home computer.
-From the desktop open your connected devices and then drag and drop your music files to the Delphin.
-These files will automatically be accessible with the preinstalled music player.
-The Delphin can play and recognize most file formats, such as .mp3, MP4, WMA, and .wav files.
+To install music from your computer to the Delphin, simply connect the device using the included charging cable to your home computer.
+From the desktop, open your connected devices and then drag and drop your music files to the Delphin.
+These files will automatically be accessible with the Music app on the Delphin.
+The Delphin can play and recognize most file formats, such as .mp3, MP4, WMA, and .wav files, but will not recognize .aac files (the default format used on iTunes).
+You can convert .aac files to .mp3 format within iTunes, or if you have an Apple Music subscription, you can download the Apple Music app through the Get Apps app.

 To see the Delphin in action click the video below!